joseseyah/joseseyah/README.md

 - 🏦 I'm currently studying computer science at manchester univeristy
       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 🤔 I daily study maths for some random reason
-- 🌱 I’m currently learning Python, CSS and HTML
+- 🌱 I’m currently learning Python
-- 💬 Talk to me about nothing and leave me alone
+- 💬 Talk to me about anything
 - 👯 We can connect through my website(josephhvhayes.com)
 - ⚡ Fun fact: There is not time in life